-Like the basic service, the information you post is placed on TV and radio websites.
-It also is delivered to newsrooms for on air use, and is displayed on TV screen crawls.
-This service includes access to news release distribution, account customization to reach people other than the media and the optional FlashAlert Messenger system detailed below.
-Private schools, post-secondary schools and organizations must have at least 100 students/participants, and businesses must have at least 200 employees or daily customer traffic.
-Premium info is sent to all newsrooms in CS/Pueblo.
+Like the basic service, the information you post is placed on media websites.
+It is delivered to all newsrooms (TV, radio, daily/weekly newspapers) for on-air use and TV screen crawls.
+This tier includes access to news release distribution, account customization to reach people other than the media (Business Partners) and the optional FlashAlert Messenger system detailed below.
+Private schools, post-secondary schools and organizations must have at least 125 students/participants, and businesses must have at least 125 employees or daily customer traffic.

 Register here for the premium service, if you meet the minimum size requirement.

 To protect your organization from false reports, your account must be authenticated – which may take several hours – so please register in advance of needing the service.
 No service is available for fewer than 50 people.